The Loneliness of Being the First

 “If they really cared about me, they’d understand what I’m going through.”

-But how can they understand something they’ve never experienced?
+But here’s the truth you need to hear: How can they understand something they’ve never experienced?

 How can your friends relate to the pressure of building a brand when they’ve never had to put themselves out there like that?